danielvivor/visit-bavaria-redo/README.md

   - This feature is especially valuable for visitors who want more than just images or videos.
   - It ensures the site serves as both an educational resource and a visually engaging experience.

+ ### Features to be implemented
+- Themes
+  - Explores overarching cultural and historical themes that define Bavarian identity.
+This will help users understand the broader context behind individual landmarks, artefacts, and events.

+- Biographies
+  - Profiles influential figures from Bavarian history, highlighting their contributions and legacy.
+This feature will give users a human perspective on the region’s development and cultural richness.

+- Timelines
+  - Provides an interactive chronological view of key events, allowing users to explore history dynamically.
+This will make it easier for visitors to connect events across centuries and see how Bavaria evolved over time.

+- Events
+  - Covers traditional festivals, cultural gatherings, and historical milestones.
+This will allow users to discover living traditions and plan visits around authentic Bavarian experiences.

+- Resources
+  - Offers references, external links, and supporting materials for deeper exploration.
+This ensures the site serves as a reliable starting point for academic research or personal learning.

+- About
+  - Explains the purpose of the project, its creators, and guiding principles.
+This section will give users transparency and context about the project’s mission.

+- Contact
+  - Provides ways to reach out for feedback, collaboration, or inquiries.
+This feature will encourage community engagement and open opportunities for partnerships.